bropenguin847/Python-Learning/README.md

 In all the .py file, the problem scenario's are stated on the top. datastat_module is a custom Python file that contains all the functions that can help out with the other files.
 It is essentially a custom library.

-For the data in Assignment, outliers and missing values have been added in the .csv files
+For the data in Assignment, outliers and missing values have been added in the .csv files.

 ---
 # Scripts 📝